AceOfSnakes/NetRC/doc/style/README.md

 Need to fix :)
-And Just for fun current design
+And Just for fun look at current design

 Dark On | Dark Off | Light On | Light Off